robymes/VagrantDockerSwarm/readme.md

-# Docker "Swarm Mode" Cluster with Vagrant
+# Docker "Swarm Mode" cluster with Vagrant
 This is a Vagrant configuration for a Docker **Swarm Mode** Cluster with the following topology:
 * 1 drained manager node (no container will run on this node)
 * 2 worker nodes